horahh/horahh.github.io/_posts/2023-09-28-Programming-Journey.md

 Rust has caught my interest since 2020 and I have dedicated some time to learning it sporadically but being more serious about it in 2023.
 Hopefully I can explore more about the language with cool projects and share some learnings.

+A good article explaining Rust advantages and how does it fit into our current world is one from  Micah Wylde, explaining most Rust strengths in detail, very recomended lecture:

 [Rust For Data Infra](https://www.arroyo.dev/blog/rust-for-data-infra)